thephez/docs-core/docs/reference/p2p-network-control-messages.md

 As of Dash Core 19.2.0, spork 19 supports two different enable values:

-* `0` - Masternodes create ChainLocks for all blocks
+* `0` - Masternodes create ChainLocks for all blocks.
-* `1` - Masternodes retain existing ChainLocks, but do not sign new ones
+* `1` - Masternodes retain existing ChainLocks, but do not sign new ones.

 See [PR 5398](https://github.com/dashpay/dash/pull/5398) for implementation details.